 Domain names outside the NYU.EDU domain name space may be obtained under specific and limited circumstances.
-Acceptable requests will be for NYU-affiliated activities that have purposes consistent with the mission of the University.
-However, non-NYU names will not be assigned for pure New York University educational or research activities, nor for private business or other commercial ventures.
+Requests may be granted for NYU-affiliated activities that have purposes that are valuable and consistent with the educational, research, and operational mission of the University, thereby justifying the University’s effort to assign and manage the new name space.

-Responsibility for approving requests is vested in New York University's Chief Information Technology Officer (CITO).
-As an operational matter, the CITO delegates responsibility for executing the procedures outlined in this document to the NYU Digital Communications Group, the NYU-NET Network Operations Center (NOC), and School of Medicine Chief Information Officer.
+Responsibility for approving requests is vested in New York University's Vice President, Information Technology and Chief Global University Information Officer (VP/CIO).
+As an operational matter, the VP/CIO delegates responsibility for executing the procedures outlined in this document to the NYU Digital Communications Group, the NYU-NET Network Operations Center (NOC), and Grossman School of Medicine Chief Information Officer.

 Application to firstname.lastname@example.org is the only permitted avenue for requesting a network name outside the NYU.EDU name space.
-Domain names are officially assigned and registered with an Internet naming authority above the level of NYU; requests for this service must be performed by the NYU NOC itself, on behalf of the requesting party.
+Domain names are officially assigned and registered with an Internet naming authority above the level of NYU; domain registrations must be performed by the NYU NOC itself, on behalf of the requesting party.

 In a case where it is proposed to move the ownership or hosting of an existing domain from another organization to New York University, application must be made to email@example.com in accordance with the approach described in this statement.